Subscription Modal Banner

 Alevin Chan

 We all work hard for our money, so wouldn’t it be nice if our bank accounts work equally hard to help stretch our money further?
-Or straight up give us cashback - on top of enabling us to make cross-border transactions and overseas ATM withdrawals without hefty fees?
+Or straight up give us cashback when we bank, pay bills and save – on top of providing S$0 ATM withdrawals in 10 currencies worldwide, low-fee international bank transfers, and access to favourable forex rates at our own convenience?

 Well, if those are the features you’d love to have with your bank account, you’d want to hear about the HSBC Everyday Global Account (EGA).